mitchellss/cvgui_examples/README.md

 # `cvgui` Examples

 The purpose of this repository is to showcase the Python library `cvgui` through various examples.
 Explainations of each example can be found below.
+Examples are located in the `examples` folder.

 The package source code is located on github [here](https://github.com/mitchellss/cvgui).